doyoubuzz/sso/README.md

 ## Configure the external id of the groups

 If you want to link the user to a specific group (or groups) in DoYouBuzz Showcase / Campus, you need to edit the group on DoYouBuzz Showcase / Campus as an admin, and set the "external id".
-The "external id" is the id of the group in your system (it can be a numeric or alphanumric value)
+The "external id" is the id of the group in your system (it can be a numeric or alphanumric value).

 ![Group external ID](http://stock.doyoubuzz.com/doc/sso/group-external.png "Group External Id")